TedHartMS/OrleansV2.Fork.Indexing/src/Orleans.Indexing/IndexingFacet.md

 The SportsTeamIndexing sample is intended to be simple, and implements only a single indexed interface on the SportsTeamGrain.
 More complicated scenarios that implement multiple indexed interfaces on a single grain are also supported.
 This discussion will also refer to the Indexing Unit Tests for MultipleInterface, which implement three indexed interfaces on TestEmployeeGrain; those interfaces use TProperties classes that implement IPersonProperties, IJobProperties, and IEmployeeProperties.
 These classes are defined in test\Orleans.Indexing.Tests\Grains\MultiInterface.

 Transactional indexes are not yet defined; some references are here as currently best-guess placeholders.
+### Features
+Key features of indexing:
+- Index all grain instances of a class
+- Fault-tolerant multi-step workflow for index update

+#### Configuration Options
+The following options may be configured for indexes:
+- Store an index as a single grain
+- Partition an index with a bucket for each key value
+- Physically paritition an index over activated grains, so grains and their index are on the same silo
+- Index only the activated grains of a class
+- Allow an index to have very large buckets, to handle highly-skewed distributions of values
+### Source Code
+See [src/Orleans.Indexing](/src/Orleans.Indexing) (the directory containing this .md file) and [test/Orleans.Indexing.Tests](/test/Orleans.Indexing.Tests).

+To build, run the `Build.cmd` or open `src\Orleans.sln`.

 ## Application Level
 This section describes the indexing interface that is presented to the application developer.
 ### Application Properties Classes